carmenobied/Readme-Generator/README.md

 ![Project license badge](https://img.shields.io/badge/license-MIT-brightgreen)

   # Description
   The goal was to create a command-line application that dynamically generates a README.md from a user's input.
 The application is invoked with the node index.js command.
-The user is prompted for their GitHub username and other information pertaining to the project the README is for.
+The user is prompted for their GitHub username and other information pertaining to t

   # Table of Contents